dr-saad-la/Time-Series-Tools/README.md

 13. [tsfeatures](https://github.com/Nixtla/tsfeatures): Python implementation of the R package for time series feature extraction.
 It calculates a wide range of features from time series data, including autocorrelations, spectral entropy, seasonality, and trend measures.
 Users can also define their custom feature extraction functions. [tsfeatures docs](https://pkg.robjhyndman.com/tsfeatures/)

+## Contributing

+Contributions are welcome!
+If you have any additional libraries to add, or if you find a bug or have an idea for improvement, please feel free to open an issue or submit a pull request.
+Follow the [contribution guidelines](CONTRIBUTING.md) for more details.

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.